dattali18/SQL-Project/reports/stage-1/implementation.md

 	    4. Booking_Date : `DATE`
 	    5. Seat_Number : `VARCHAR`
     - **Strong Entity**: No
-	    - **Reason**: Because booking table has no meaning by itself, it as meaning only when attached to a certain flight
+	    - **Reason**: Because booking table has no meaning by itself, it has meaning only when attached to a certain flight
     - **Relationships**:
         - Many-to-Many (M:M) with Passengers (through Booking table)
         - Many-to-Many (M:M) with Flights (through Booking table)